GrappigPanda/UTIMCO_Parser/README.md

 # UTIMCO_Parser

+PLEASE NOTE: This program is no longer maintained, as I no longer have access to UTIMCO.
+I don't imagine anyone will ever use this, but here it is.

 A python program designed to download and aggregate data for data analysis from UTIMCO's (The University of Texas Investment Management Company) website.